blowdart/AspNetAuthorizationWorkshop/README.md

 # ASP.NET Core Authorization Lab

 This is walk through for an ASP.NET Core Authorization Lab, now updated for ASP.NET Core 2.0 RTM and VS2017.
+(If you're still using 1.x then the older version of the labs are available in the [Core1x](https://github.com/blowdart/AspNetAuthorizationWorkshop/tree/Core1x) branch.)

 This lab uses the Model-View-Controller template as that's what everyone has been using up until now and it's the most familiar starting point for the vast majority of people.